New Legislation Positions Indiana at the Forefront of Immigration Enforcement

 • Procedures to honor detainers.

-• Prohibits the attorney general from imposing civil penalties upon a jurisdiction for the knowing failure to honor a detainer if, during the most recent inspection, the DOC determines that the county jail complied with the relevant standards and processes.
+• Prohibits the attorney general from imposing civil penalties upon a jurisdiction for the knowing failure to honor a detainer if, during the most recent inspection, the DOC determined that the county jail complied with the relevant standards and processes.

 • Requires state courts to enjoin ordinances, policies, actions, etc., that violate the requirement to honor a detainer, regardless of whether the violation was knowing or intentional.